failsplat/Reus2Surveyor/README.md

 4. **Biotica** - Usage stats for each bioticum type.
 5. **BioticaVsChar** - A table showing how many of each bioticum were placed in the borders of each spirit's cities.
 ## To Do/WIP Features
-* Biotica Stat Table: Account for biotica unlocked with Evolve
-* Planet Summary Table: Scenario and difficulty information
-* Stat table for Spirits
 * Table for spirits v. buildings, eras
 * Stat table for Luxuries
 * Stat table for Eras
 * Misc. stat table